nice-game-hints/deponia/05-village/020-postbot/036-sabotage-cats.md

 # So...
 You want the light package to be marked as level three package.

-# More stamps...
+# I need more stamps...
 Make the white cat faster.

 # With?
 Espresso, of course.

-# And the orange cat
+# And the orange cat?
 Make it slower.

 # With...